Efficient Random Walks on Riemannian Manifolds: Introduction

 Outside the setting of 2-jets, one typically considers SDEs on embedded manifolds $M \subset \mathbb{R}^n$ and first solves them in ambient Euclidean space, followed by projecting back to $M$ using Lagrange multipliers, see, e.g.,~\cite{leimkuhler2015,averina2019}.
 Projection-based approaches, however, do not immediately extend to the case of parameterized manifolds.
 Within our unified framework based on retractions, we cover both, the case of embedded manifolds and the case of parameterized manifolds, see Sections~\ref{ssec:example1} \&~\ref{ssec:example2}.
-In particular, our approach leads to an efficient and convergent numerical treatment of Brownian motion, often referred to as the \emph{Wiener process}, which drives the respective SDEs.
+In particular, our approach leads to an efficient and convergent numerical treatment of Brownian motion on Riemannian manifolds (including drift -- see Remark \ref{rem:diffusion}).

 A different scenario where geodesic random walks are commonly used is the problem of sampling the volume measure of polytopes (defined as the convex hull resulting from certain linear constraints).
 Originally, Euclidean random walk methods had been considered in this context, see~\cite{vempala2005}.
 Although the Euclidean perspective is natural in this situation, small stepsizes are required in order to reach points near the boundary, which hampers efficiency in higher dimensions.
-To circumvent this issue, Lee and Vempala \cite{lee2017polytopes} introduced a Riemannian metric based on the Hessian of a log-barrier---to the effect of re-scaling space as the walk approaches the boundary.
+To circumvent this issue, Lee and Vempala \cite{lee2017polytopes} introduced a Riemannian metric based on the Hessian of a log-barrier -- to the effect of re-scaling space as the walk approaches the boundary.
 In their implementation, they used collocation schemes for solving the requisite ODEs in order to simulate geodesic random walks.
 We leave for future research the question whether such approaches can be reformulated in terms of retractions.